 Following these best practices is the best way to avoid errors during the process:

 - Use a template for work orders that includes fields for all appropriate information and is easy for techs to follow.

 - Maintain visibility throughout the process so you can quickly notice any issues and address them before they become bigger problems.

 - Track orders using relevant metrics including mean time between failure, mean time to repair or replace, overall equipment effectiveness and cost.

-You need not search long to find a la carte work order software solutions that can manage the processes detailed above — or that claim they can.
+You need not search long to find a la carte work order software solutions that can manage your maintenance operations.
 But it's unlikely that these tools or field service management (FSM) tools will offer enough functionality to be quite worth the expense.

-You'll be best off if you use the work order management tools available in a computerized maintenance management system (CMMS) alongside a leading-edge EAM tool like Dynaway, which is neatly integrated into Microsoft Dynamics 365.
-Taking this approach not only streamlines the work order process for more effective and efficient results from initial request to order closure.
-It also fully integrates this function with all other facility, inventory and asset management processes, allowing your organization to realize more comprehensive oversight.
+You'll be best off if you use the work order management tools available in a computerized maintenance management system (CMMS) alongside a leading-edge EAM tool like Dynaway, which is neatly built into Microsoft Dynamics 365.
+Taking this approach not only streamlines the work order process for more efficient results – from initial request to order closure – but also fully integrates this function with all other facilities, inventory and asset management processes, allowing your organization to realize more comprehensive oversight.